Nonlinear reduction strategies for data compression: a comprehensive comparison from diffusion to advection problems: Introduction

 In particular, in Figure \ref{fig:general_reduction_scheme}, we represent the initial data-manifold $\mathcal{M}$ undergoing a series of transformations.
 The first one is given by the map $\Phi$ such that $\mathcal{T}=\Phi(\mathcal{M})$, and stands for a generic \textit{pre-processing step} that adjusts the original manifold to make it more suitable to the actual \textit{reduction step}, represented by the map $Z_N$ in the right part of the scheme.
 This map brings the transformed data manifold $\mathcal{T}$ into a low-dimensional space $\mathcal{Z}_N$ spanned by $N$ ``bases" that well capture the structure of $\mathcal{T}$, and associates each datum with its low-dimensional coefficients, for instance belonging to $\mathbb{R}^N$, which characterize its reduced representation with respect to the chosen bases.
 The bright blue line precisely pictures the space $\mathcal{Z}_N$, embedded in the space of $\mathcal{T}$, that has been chosen between an ensemble of possible $N$-dimensional options as the one that best represents the (transformed) data.

-In this work, we address some well-known nonlinear reduction methodologies developed in the context of Numerical Analysis, Metric Learning, and Representation Learning.
+In this work, we address some well-known nonlinear reduction methodologies developed in the context of Numerical Analysis with Model Order Reduction techniques, Manifold Learning, and Representation Learning.
 Each one of them has some traditional strategies to perform data reduction, therefore, to give a glance at their connection and strengths, we report in Figure \ref{fig:link_scheme} a general scheme representing their links.
 Precisely, a double flow is proposed to report the properties gained in the reduction process passing from one methodology to another.
 These comments and connections will be deeply described and clarified in the following sections, nevertheless, it is worth giving a short brief overview of their main differences.
-Representation Learning usually builds the reduction problem as a supervised optimization of deep networks aimed at minimizing the reconstruction error of each datum independently from its neighbors.
-Metric Learning learns a latent space by exploiting some data-structure awareness to properly cluster the data in the new low-dimensional latent space.
+Representation Learning usually builds the reduction problem as a supervised optimization of deep networks having strong approximation capabilities demonstrated in the Universal Approximation Theorem (UAT) \cite{kvalheim2024autoencoderswork}, aiming at minimizing the reconstruction error of each datum independently from its neighbors.
+Manifold Learning learns a latent space by exploiting some data-structure awareness to properly cluster the data in the new low-dimensional latent space.
 Finally, Reduced Order Models (ROMs) in Numerical Analysis, generally design an interpretable reduction pipeline providing convergence estimates on its reduced representations.
 On the contrary, learning-based algorithms usually lack interpretability, not clarifying the meaning of the obtained latent spaces, i.e.\ not providing information on the chosen bases for $\mathcal{Z}_N$ corresponding to the low-dimensional coefficients provided as latent representations of the data.